Bhavyansh-Sabharwal/OpenCV-ASL-Reader/README.md

 - Visual feedback with hand landmarks
 - Display of finger angles and normalized values
 - Mirrored display for intuitive interaction
+- Web interface for easy access
+- Support for all 26 ASL alphabet letters

 ## Prerequisites